 Enjoy your food.
 I think each of us needs to come up with a comfortable healthy plan.
 If you think this is the plan for you, read some basics to decide.
 Read now.

 Amazon has good books to check out about Paleo.
-Shop now.